-a) What is the relationship between managed care and fee-for-service rates?
+What is the relationship between managed care and fee-for-service rates?

-Fee-for-service fee schedules do influence the reimbursement rates paid by the Medicaid managed care plans and dental benefits administrator.
+Fee-for-service schedules do influence the reimbursement rates paid by the Medicaid managed care plans and dental benefits administrator.
 DHCFP will be working with its actuary to revise the payments to the managed care plans to reflect the impact of these fee-for-service rate reductions.
-Managed care rates are set based on fee-for-service rates to be actuarily sound to comply with federal requirements.
-The capitation payments across the managed care enrolled population are intended to be equal to what the plans would pay providers.
+The capitation payments across the managed care enrolled population are intended to be equal to what the plans would pay providers plus administrative costs for running the program

-b) Will the managed care plans get to keep the money they were paid when services were not utilized during the pandemic-related closures?
+Will the managed care plans get to keep the money they were paid when services were not used during the pandemic-related closures?
+(UPDATED 12/14/2020)

 Federal regulations include minimum loss ratio requirements, which limit the amount of profit managed care plans can make without spending those dollars on medical services and health improvement initiatives.
 The state can recover any funds over this amount.
-Further, DHCFP is adjusting capitation rates paid to managed care plans for August to December 2020 to reflect the approved fee-for-service reimbursement rate reductions.
+Further, DHCFP is adjusting capitation rates paid to managed care plans for September to December 2020 to reflect the approved fee-for-service reimbursement rate reductions.
+The certification of these revised rates will be submitted to CMS for review and approval before the end of December 2020.